leviathan/Shopnow-Fancy/README.md

 ShopNow Fancy
 ====================

+This project contains a custom scrollable collection view, which basically mimics (in a very simple way) the behavior of the iOS `UITableView`.
+It reuses its `cells` and keeps only a bare minimum of such `cells` instantiated.

+`Cells` are custom `UIView` subclasses that contain either a `MKMapView` or `UIImageView` on the left side and two labels on the right side.
+The two different types can be specified via the `SNFTableViewCell` `cellType` property.

-This is the "ShopNow Fancy" iOS Test solution for the ShopNow GmbH.
-All Objective-C files use the 'SNF' prefix for ShopNow.
+All Objective-C files use the 'SNF' prefix.

 ### Project Setup